anuragde/Distributed-File-Sharing-System/README.md

 Modern Networking Concepts - Project 1

 Note:
-Get and Put functionality is not implemented.
+Get and Put functionalities are not implemented.